-Benedictine Living Community-Minneapolis is providing regular coronavirus testing and as needed to residents and employees experiencing symptoms.
+Benedictine Living Community-Minneapolis is providing regular coronavirus testing as required and as needed to residents and employees experiencing symptoms.
 This testing helps to identify those who may have the virus and many not show symptoms so we can care for them and potentially limit transmission to others.
-We will post an update on our hotline – 612-540-3140 – if our testing identifies any new positive cases.

 Infection Control Measures

 Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
-Our campus continues to:
+Because we have taken this situation very seriously, our campus continues to:

-- Monitor and screen residents daily for symptoms of respiratory illness, temperature and oxygen levels.
+- Monitor residents for symptoms of respiratory illness.

 - Provide face masks for residents to wear if they chose.

 - Encourage employees to monitor themselves for illness.
 If experiencing symptoms, to obtain a COVID-19 test, self-quarantine at home and/or seek medical care.

 - Require all employees to wear personal protective equipment as directed by state and federal guidance.